Truck rams crowd during Mardi Gras parade

 Story highlights

-- The pickup truck driver hit two cars and then ran into the crowd, witnesses say
+- The pickup truck hit two cars and then ran into the crowd, witnesses say

+- The suspect is in custody; police say it appears he was highly intoxicated

 Police Chief Michael Harrison said it appeared the suspect, who was driving a pickup truck that hit two cars before running into the crowd, was likely highly intoxicated.
 Among the injured, the youngest is 3 and the oldest are in their 40s.